Maureen O'Sullivan: Death

-O'Sullivan died in Scottsdale, Arizona, of complications from heart surgery, on 23 June 1998, at age 87.
-She was buried at Most Holy Redeemer Cemetery, Niskayuna, New York, Cushing's hometown.
+O'Sullivan died in Scottsdale, Arizona, of complications from heart surgery, on June 23, 1998, at age 87.

 Legacy

 O'Sullivan has a star on the Hollywood Walk of Fame at 6541 Hollywood Boulevard, facing the star of Johnny Weissmuller.
 A black plaque marks her home on Main Street in Boyle, County Roscommon, Ireland.
 Just around the corner from there, opposite King House, is a tree, ceremonially planted by O'Sullivan to mark her return to her birthplace.

 In 1982, O'Sullivan received the George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.